mohit9222/chapter5-coding-in-react-/README.md

 Learn React With Mohit Series
 Documenting my learning journey of Namaste React Live Course conducted by Akshay Saini

-Class Summary Chapter - 04 Talk is cheap, show me in code (06/12/2023) Chapter 04's session, titled "Talk is Cheap, Show Me in Code" on 06/12/2023, delved into developing a configuration-driven UI for a food ordering platform.
-We initiated the process by outlining the web application's low-level design (LLD) and progressed by crafting layouts, components, and manipulating data from mock sources.
-Within this session, we explored essential concepts such as props (properties), the virtual DOM, and the significance of unique keys, detailed in my theory-assignment.md.

-In my coding-assignment.md, I've shared a step-by-step approach to adopt a React mindset and build applications.
-Leveraging this knowledge, I created "BiteBliss," a basic food ordering app in this chapter.
-However, this marks only the initial stage, as numerous enhancements await in the upcoming chapters.

-One key takeaway from this chapter is that props passed in components resemble arguments in a JavaScript function call, received by the function definition as parameters.
+Class Summary Chapter - 05 Lets get Hooked (10/12/2023)
+Chapter 5 continued the journey of our food delivery app project from the previous section.
+We focused on restructuring the repository, delved into the significance of clean coding practices, explored various methods of exporting and importing modules (components), and introduced the star of the show: Hooks.
+In a knowledge-packed session lasting three hours, Hooks took center stage as we laid the groundwork for their usage.
+Their application in filtering restaurants based on search input was a highlight.
+You can find a comprehensive breakdown of these concepts in my write-up in theory-assign.md.

+Today's session provided a deeper insight into "Thinking in React," building upon the concepts discussed in the previous chapter.
+This approach was consistently applied throughout this section, detailed in coding-assignment.md.

+In a nutshell, Hooks are simply functions managing local variables (state).
+They facilitate the creation of a state using useState() to establish an initial value and setState() to update it.

-For a live demonstration of the coding assignment in Chapter 04 (InstaFood Version 0), explore "Chapter-04 Live."
-Follow along in subsequent chapters to witness InstaFood's evolution.
-Happy Reacting!
+For a live demonstration of the coding assignment from Chapter 5 (InstaFood Version 1.0), visit Chapter-05 Live.
+Don't forget to explore subsequent chapters to witness InstaFood's evolution.
+Happy exploring with React!

-Should you be interested in exploring other chapters within this series, please peruse through my repositories.
+To discover more chapters in this series, feel free to browse through my repositories.